Join

 can prepare by taking an introductory computer science or data science course

-such as CS 61A or Data Science 200.
+such as CS 61A or Data 8.
 If you are coming from a statistics

 or computer science background, we recommend taking at least one course in